HucksApp/Server_Config_chsht/README.md

 ## Server Configuration Management

-refers to the process of systematically handling changes to a system in a way that it maintains integrity over time most popular configuration management tools available
+refers to the process of systematically handling changes to a system in a way that it maintains integrity over time.

+most popular configuration management tools available
 * Ansible
 * Puppet